opencord/service-profile/cord-pod/README.md

 1. Upload new code
 2. Execute `make cleanup; make; make vtn; make fabric; make cord; make cord-subscriber; make exampleservice`

+This workflow exercises many of the capabilities of a CORD POD.
+It does the following:
+  - Tears down XOS as well as all OpenStack state that it created
+  - Onboards all CORD services, and configures the ONOS apps
+  - Creates a sample CORD subscriber (which spins up a vSG)
+  - Onboards `exampleservice` (described in the [Tutorial on Assumbling and On-Boarding Services](https://wiki.opencord.org/display/CORD/Assembling+and+On-Boarding+Services%3A+A+Tutorial))
+  - Creates an `exampleservice` tenant (which creates a VM and loads and configures Apache in it)

 ### Useful diagnostics